 Jodi is the author of THE LATCHKEY DOG (How The Way You Live Shapes The Behavior Of The Dog You Love).
 She has appeared on the Today Show, Good Morning America, and The Discovery Channel.

-Jodi lives on the north shore of Long Island, NY with her husband, Alan (whom she met on a human matching website) and their rescue dog, Stella.
+Jodi lives on the north shore of Long Island, NY with her husband, Alan (whom she met on a human matching website) and their rescue dogs, Stella and Finn.

 Kelley Bollen is a Certified Animal Behavior Consultant and a nationally recognized expert on behavioral care in animal shelters.